 Additionally, a post-assessment must occur after a psychological intervention has been applied, assessing the impact on the client’s behavior and progress toward healing.

-Psychological Assessments as Important Tools
+Psychological Assessment as Important Tool

 Scientific research in clinical psychotherapy has evolved since its beginnings after World War II, as psychologists attempted to understand and treat soldiers with shell shock – what today is called post traumatic stress disorder.
 Over the years, many in the scientific community have questioned the reliability and validity of psychological testing as compared to medical testing.